 Wester Home | Jackson County, FL | c.
 1890-early 1900s

-Despite the challenges this family must’ve faced, William persevered and in 1927, won a seat on the Florida Legislature while continuing to operate his mercantile.
+But despite these challenges, William and his young family persevered and in 1927, he won a seat on the Florida Legislature while continuing to operate his mercantile.
 In 1931, he married again to his second wife, Pencie, who became a beloved local figure.

 But as I mentioned earlier, ‘Miss Pencie’ as the locals called her, became a beloved figure and from what I have researched about her, it’s easy to see why.

 After her husbands’ death, she did the only thing she could do and found a way to support her family.

 Pencie began teaching as a career and would end up working for the Jackson County School Board for 35 years as an educator to not only her own children but the other children of the community.